-- Symmetric BAC authentication method [1, 10] with following properties - The authentication is as specified by ICAO - It uses a challenge from the MRTD - The method can be configured by the administrator to delay the processing of the authentication command after a failed authentication - The cryptographic method for confidentiality is Triple-DES/CBC provided by F.Crypto - The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated - On success the session keys are created and stored for Secure Messaging
+- Symmetric BAC authentication method [1, 11] with following properties - The authentication is as specified by ICAO - It uses a challenge from the MRTD - The method can be configured by the administrator to delay the processing of the authentication command after a failed authentication.
+The delay amounts to 0.1 s, 3 s, 6 s and 10 s after the first, second, third and any further failed authentication. - The cryptographic method for confidentiality is Triple-DES/CBC provided by F.Crypto - The cryptographic method for authenticity is DES/Retail MAC provided by F.Crypto - On error (wrong MAC, wrong challenge) the user role is not identified/authenticated

+- On success the session keys are created and stored for Secure Messaging